MxDnx/FormBase/README.md

 }

--In the CRM Form Configuration, create an onload event and type the functyion: "initCrmForm".
+-In the CRM Form Configuration, create an onload event and type the function: "initCrmForm".
 Nothing more